front-end-intermediate/session-1/readme.md

 const { twitter:tw, facebook:fb } = me.links.social;
 ```

-This is useful when accessing third party data where you might have a variable name clash.

-E.g., you already have a constant variable in use called blog but you want to access content from a database that also uses that name.
-To avoid issues you could destructure and rename it:
+When accessing third party data where you have a variable name clash (e.g., you already have a constant variable in use called blog but you want to access content from a database that also uses that name) you can avoid issues by destructuring and renaming:

 ```js
 const { blog:bg } = me.links.web;
 ```

-Our `content` variable could then be written as:
+Our `content` variable would then be written as:

 ```js
 const content = `